18pa1a0418/EVA4/S10/Readme.md

 # S10
 1. In this assignment we implemented LR finder,ReduceLROnPlatea, identified 25 misclassified images and applied gradcam on those 25 images.
-2. We moved our library to a seperate library [here](https://github.com/Lakshman511/EVAlibrary) 3.This is the link to
+2. We moved our library to a seperate library [here](https://github.com/Lakshman511/EVAlibrary)
+3. This is the link to
 [main code](https://github.com/Lakshman511/EVA4/blob/master/S10/EVA04_s10_pynb.ipynb )

 ## learning rate finder plot